thin-edge/thin-edge.io/docs/src/extend/firmware-management/building-image/rugpi/tutorial.md

 ## Building your image

-The [tedge-rugpi-images](https://github.com/thin-edge/tedge-rugpi-image) is project which includes out of the box configuration to perform robust Over-the-Air Operating System updates.
+The [tedge-rugpi-images](https://github.com/thin-edge/tedge-rugpi-image) project includes out of the box configurations to perform robust Over-the-Air Operating System updates.

 Feel free to clone the project if you want to make your own customizations, however please always refer back to the project if you run into any problems (as it may have changed in the meantime).